 Knowing these rules will help you feel confident that you are using a woman’s proper title, both in person and when you are addressing cards and invitations.
 While the rules are fairly simple, keep in mind that the best title to use always comes down to the woman’s preference.
-Read on to learn when to use “Miss”, “Ms.” and “Mrs.” for every situation.
+Whether you choose to have a huge event or a more intimate elopement, read on to learn when to use “Miss”, “Ms.” and “Mrs.” for every wedding planning situation.

 When to Use Miss, Ms. and Mrs.